James Arthur being sued by The Script

 They say his 2016 single Say You Won't Let Go contains near identical beats and melodies to The Man Who Can't Be Moved, which they released in 2008.

-They band's hired the same lawyer who successfully represented Marvin Gaye's estate against Robin Thicke and Pharrell Williams over Blurred Lines.
+The band's hired the same lawyer who successfully represented Marvin Gaye's estate against Robin Thicke and Pharrell Williams over Blurred Lines.

-James Arthur's previously said said there's no case to answer.
+James Arthur's previously said there's no case to answer.

 James Arthur signed to Simon Cowell's label Syco after he won the X Factor in 2012, but was dropped in 2014 after a series of inappropriate Twitter rants.